- Modest rollout of 30 sites planned initially, supporting 4G.

 - Operator keen to include automation vendors in the open RAN ecosystem.

-Vodafone Ireland selected a tight circle of suppliers to deploy 30 open RAN sites, supporting 4G, in rural parts of northwest Ireland.
+Vodafone Ireland (VfIr) selected a tight circle of suppliers to deploy 30 open RAN sites, supporting 4G, in rural parts of north-west Ireland.

-Parallel Wireless is also supplying its Near Real-Time Intelligent Controller, a network management tool.
-It will be located in a Dublin data centre, and based on HP hardware using VMware’s “virtualised environment”.
+Parallel Wireless is also supplying its Near Real-Time Intelligent Controller, a network management tool, which will run from a Dublin data centre on HP hardware and VMware’s “virtualised environment”.

-“We will continue to identify communities across Ireland where we can more economically introduce access to voice and high-speed data using the new technology”, said Didier Clavero, Chief Technology Officer at Vodafone Ireland.
+“We will continue to identify communities across Ireland where we can more economically introduce access to voice and high-speed data using the new technology”, said Didier Clavero, Chief Technology Officer at VfIr.

-Aside from hoping to reap the promised open RAN benefits of lower costs, plus more diverse and richer ecosystems, Vodafone Ireland said it will “pioneer the use of system integrators to further improve product automation covering zero touch provisioning, testing, and operational process definition for open RAN”.
+Aside from hoping to reap the promised (but as yet unproven) open RAN benefits of lower costs, plus more diverse and richer ecosystems, VfIr said it will “pioneer the use of system integrators to further improve product automation covering zero touch provisioning, testing and operational process definition for open RAN”.

 The operator provided no further details, only to say that it was keen for the open RAN ecosystem to include automation vendors.